ClaudeMa/dantracker/INSTALL.md

 ```
 * Open up your browser
   * Is your browser web socket enabled?
-    * Most likely as web sockeets is no longer that new but check by following this link
+    * Most likely as web sockets is no longer that new but check by following this link:
 ```
 http://caniuse.com/websockets
 ```
 ##### web url for tracker
 ```
-<your_machine_name>:8080/tracker.html
+<your_machine_name>:8081/tracker.html
 # or
-localhost:8080/tracker.html
+localhost:8081/tracker.html
 ```
 ##### web url for spy
 ```